kin0330/Royal-Christmas-Speeches-Team-H/Collecting Data/README.md

 # Royal Christmas Speeches <br>

-**1. About the repository**<br>
+**1. About the folder**<br>
-This repository contains materials of Group H’s group projects for the subjects Collecting Data and Tools and Methods.
+This folder contains materials of Group H’s group project for the subject Collecting Data.

 **2. Introduction and background**<br>